 This document describes possible directions for Ericsson to take in order to make use of tablets in their classroom training.
 First we present what we call the concept for the future mobile app OnCourse for tablets, which describes which features the app should contain, and what it could look like.
 We begin by outlining the envisioned usage of OnCourse and continue by detailing its specifics.
 This concept has a number of features that we hope will enrich the training sessions for participating learners.
 It is hoped to enable new ways of teaching and to help to reduce costs by eliminating the need for printing course materials.
 We then outline four levels of commitment on behalf of Ericsson Academy for implementing these ideas.
-Each level of commitment to the concept allows for greater benefits while at the same time requiring more resource commitment.
+Each level of commitment.
 Finally we state our recommendation on how Ericsson should move forward in this matter.